 While a good waterproof map can get you out of a situation, if you have a GPS you are going to be better off.
 Many people are more comfortable navigating using them thanks to every cell phone having the technology built in.

 While you could give this 10 pack to just one person or you could put a few in a gift basket or as stocking stuffers.
 At under a buck or two each these are something every prepper should have a few of.

 This is a wonderful starter kit or back up kit for your car.
 Sure you may want to add in a few things like bloodstop powder and extra medications but every great kit needs a good foundation to start with.
 This affordable kit could be part of a prepper gift basket for sure!

-This is another item that I am going to buy on my next Amazon order.
 A lot of folks have places that they wish had a bit more light outside.
 These lights are bright, LED, solar powered, will last 10 hours on a single charge, and they even have a motion sensor feature.

 Putting together a gift basket

 When it comes to putting together a care package for a holiday present, set a budget and go from there.
 For the cost of a dinner out for example would allow you to give someone the Gerber Firestarter, Emergency Bivy Sleeping Bag, and the 299 piece medical kit.
 That is a good start to being more prepared!